-Seoul reacts to North Korea’s latest nuclear maneuvers
+Seoul reacts to latest North Korean nuclear maneuvers

-Seoul and its Northeast Asian neighbors face a “grave” security threat after North Korea carried out weeks of weapons tests to simulate nuclear strikes against its enemies, South Korea has warned.
+South Korea warned that the region faces a “grave” security threat after North Korea carried out weeks of weapons tests to simulate nuclear strikes against its enemies.

 “It is important to accurately recognize the grave security reality on the Korean Peninsula and in Northeast Asia and prepare appropriately for it,” a spokesperson for President Yoon Suk-yeol said in a notice to reporters on Monday.
 “Protecting the lives and safety of people is not about words, but it is a real-life problem.”